MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Creating a User Object

 Creating a user is no different than creating any other object.
-You'll create a dictionary and include at least the username and password fields and values, and pass the dictionary to the `SMDataStore createObject:` method.
+You'll create a dictionary and include at least the username and password fields and values, then pass the dictionary to the `SMDataStore createObject:` method.

 For password protection, we recommend sending the request over HTTPS.
 To do so, create an instance of `SMRequestOptions` with HTTPS set to `YES`, then pass the instance to the overloaded create method.